Some remarks on $h$-cobordisms between smooth 4-manifolds: Proof of Theorem and Corollary

-Let $M'$ denote $M$ with the second smooth structure arising from \cref{lemma:realising-CS}.
+Apply \cref{lemma:realising-CS} to an inertial $h$-cobordism $(W;M,M)$ arising from \cref{cor:existence-of-top-inertial}.
+Let $M'$ denote $M$ with the second smooth structure arising from the lemma.
 By the lemma, the smooth structure on $M \cup M'$ extends to one on $W$.
 Thus $W \colon M \leadsto M'$ is the desired inertial smooth $h$-cobordism with Whitehead torsion $x \in \Wh(\pi)$.

 To deduce Corollary~\ref{cor:h-implies-s}, start with a smooth $h$-cobordism $V \colon M \leadsto N$, and let $y \in \Wh(\pi_1(M))$ denote its Whitehead torsion.
-Let $\theta \colon \pi_1(M) \to \pi_1(N)$ denote the isomorphism induced by $V$.
+Let $\theta \colon \pi_1(M) \to \pi_1(N)$ denote the isomorphism induced by~$V$.
 Set $x=-\theta_*(y) \in \Wh(\pi_1(N))$, and apply \cref{thm:main} to obtain a smooth inertial $h$-cobordism $W \colon N \leadsto N'$ with torsion $-\theta_*(y)$.
 Then the concatenation $W \circ V \colon M \leadsto N'$ has torsion $y +\theta_*^{-1}(-\theta_*(y)) = 0 \in \Wh(\pi_1(M))$, and so is a smooth $s$-cobordism.
 Then, since $N'$ is diffeomorphic to $N$, by glueing on $N \times I$ using the diffeomorphism we deduce that in fact $M$ and $N$ are smoothly $s$-cobordant, as required.